 This is how to set up the ultimate cleaning closet.
 I have never been more in love.
 I have created my happy place.
 Only lovers of all things organizing and natural cleaning understand.
 In this post, I am sharing with you all of my favorite cleaning tools.
-In addition to that, I am sharing my full range of DIY homemade affordable natural cleaning product recipes.
-Click here for FREE printables/downloads of these recipes!
-(Also, stay tuned to the end as I will be giving away my spray bottle labels for FREE!)
+Click here for FREE printables/downloads of my full range of DIY homemade affordable natural cleaning product recipes!

 If you want to see the video tour of my ultimate cleaning closet, click here!

-Affordable and Natural Cleaning Product Recipes for Your Ultimate Cleaning Closet
+Affordable and Natural Cleaning Products for Your Ultimate Cleaning Closet

-Why make your own cleaning products?
+I make my own cleaning products?
+Why?
 One, you can save a LOT of money making your own products.
 Two, it is much safer for you and your family to use natural ingredients rather than chemicals.
 And, three, they are so easy to make and often more effective than expensive brands!
 There is no better way to start setting up your ultimate cleaning closet than to create the ultimate affordable homemade natural cleaning products.
-Let’s start with my all-purpose cleaner which can tackle, pretty much, any surface:
+So, here are the natural cleaning products I keep in my cleaning closet:

 Homemade All-Purpose Cleaner

-I clean my bathroom surfaces (before disinfecting, which is the next recipe), kitchen surfaces (after degreasing, which is the following recipe), appliances like the microwave and refrigerator, and I even dust with this solution.
-This recipe yields about 17 oz.
+I clean my bathroom surfaces (before disinfecting, which is the next product), kitchen surfaces (after degreasing, which is the following recipe), appliances like the microwave and refrigerator, and I even dust with this solution.
+The recipe can be downloaded for free here.

 - Glass spray bottle and/or microfiber mop with refillable sprayer attachment